Skip to main content

 Connections are added inside an Access bundle.
 At claude.ai/admin-settings/claude-tag, open Access bundles in the left navigation, click into a bundle (or Create one), and go to its Credentials tab.

-For a service that doesn’t have a preset Connect button, use Connect another app at the bottom of the bundle’s Credentials tab.
+For a service that doesn’t have a preset Connect button, use Connect another tool on the bundle’s Credentials tab.
 This works for any service with an HTTP API.
 The Snowflake and Salesforce guides are worked examples.
-This page covers:

 Add a custom HTTP API